-Choice Corporate Services Private Limited (hereinafter referred to as "the Company") is a Private Limited Company domiciled in India and incorporated under the provisions of the Companies Act applicable in India.
+Choice Tech Lab Solutions Private Limited (hereinafter referred to as "the Company") is a private limited company domiciled in India and incorporated under the provisions of the Companies Act applicable in India.
 The registered office of the Company is located at "Choice House", Shree Shakambhari Corporate Park Plot No: - 156-158, J.B.
 Nagar, Kanti Nagar, Andheri (East), Mumbai, Maharashtra, India.
-The Company is a wholly owned subsidiary of Choice Equity Broking Private Limited.
-Choice Equity Broking Private Limited is wholly owned subsidiary of Choice International Limited whose shares are listed on the Bombay Stock Exchange (BSE).
+The Company is a wholly owned subsidiary Choice Equity Broking Private Limited.
+Choice Equity Broking Private Limited is wholly owned subsidiary of Choice International Limited, whose shares are listed on the Bombay Stock Exchange (BSE).